-The CC designation is assigned along West Atlantic Avenue and transitions down in intensity and scale to the south to MD, and then ultimately to LD (Low Density) single-family areas.
-CC has density limitations that are slightly more intense than MD, but which will result in a similar development pattern - and maintain the gradual reduction in intensity from West Atlantic Avenue to the neighborhood.
+The CC designation is assigned along West Atlantic Avenue and transitions down in intensity and scale to the north to LD, which consists of an established single-family neighborhood.
+While the CC designation has density limitations that are more intense than LD, the maximum density for the West Atlantic Neighborhood Sub-district is 12 du/ac with a Residential Incentive available to increase the density up to 30 du/ac.
 The CC designation is implemented by the CBD zoning designations, which uses form-based code techniques and sub-district standards to customize a development pattern that is consistent with the area.